 The comments that precede the templates contain a list of the cell class names.
-Our toy network uses only one cell class, so prototype.hoc contains only one template, which defines the IF\IntervalFire class.
-When biophysical neuron models are present, they are declared first.
-Thus, if we had a NetWork Builder whose palette contained a biophysical neuron model type called pyr, and an artificial spiking cell type S that was derived from the NetStim class, the corresponding cell classes would be called pyr\Cell and S\NetStim, and the header in the exported hoc file would read
+Our toy network uses only one cell class, so prototype.hoc contains only one template, which defines the IF_IntervalFire class.
+When biophysical model cells are present, they are declared first.
+Thus, if we had a NetWork Builder whose palette contained a biophysical model cell type called pyr, and an artificial spiking cell type S that was derived from the NetStim class, the corresponding cell classes would be called pyr_Cell and S_NetStim, and the header in the exported hoc file would read